Quantifying model uncertainty for the observed non-Gaussian data by the Hellinger distance: Introduction

 However, various complex phenomena involve non-Gaussian fluctuations, with properties such as intermittent jumps, anomalous diffusion, and heavy tail (probability density decays with power law) distribution.
-A heavy-tailed distribution, like the L{\'e}vy distribution, is characterized by a high likelihood for extreme events, compared to a normal distribution.
+A heavy-tailed distribution, like a L{\'e}vy distribution, is characterized by a high likelihood for extreme events, compared to a normal distribution.
 For instance, Ditlevsen shows that the paleoclimatic records for Dansgaard-Oeschger events have a strong non-Gaussian distribution \cite{ditlevsen1999}.
 The protein production occurs in bursts which are observed during a genetic regulation \cite{cai2006stochastic}.
 Meanwhile, experimental studies find that L{\'e}vy flights are an optimal pattern when the prey is sparsely and randomly distributed for open-ocean predatory fish\cite{humphries2010environmental}.
-A L{\'e}vy process is also used in other scientific domains, for example, it has been shown that certain stock price has statistical properties that are compatible with a L{\'e}vy random walk\cite{mantegna1991levy}.
+The L{\'e}vy process is also used in other scientific domains, for example, it has been shown that certain stock price has statistical properties that are compatible with a L{\'e}vy random walk\cite{mantegna1991levy}.
 Additionally, in the field of cognitive research, a few studies provide evidence of L{\'e}vy processes, e.g., to search and cluster in semantic memory \cite{montez2015role} and human decision making\cite{voss2019sequential}.
+An $\alpha$-stable L\'evy process is thought to be an appropriate model for a non-Gaussian heavy-tailed process.
+Therefore, for modeling these complex systems, it becomes necessary and significant to consider parameters estimation for a stochastic system driven by the $\alpha$-stable L\'evy process.
+In general, the $p$-th moment of an $\alpha$-stable L\'evy random variable is finite if and only if $p < \alpha$ ($ 0 < \alpha <2$), so it does not have second moments.
+Meanwhile, the stationary probability density of an $\alpha$-stable L\'evy process does not always exist.
+Due to these disadvantages, unfortunately, the existing methods for parameter estimation of Brownian motion are not applied for dynamical system with non-Gaussian fluctuations.